SisQ Bee Club

 Enhances an existing space within the fairgrounds

-The SisQ Bee Club Pollinator Garden
+The SisQ Bee Club Pollinator Garden at the Siskiyou Golden Fairgrounds

 Educational Days with Yreka Union Elementary Schools